newtonjoo/deepfold/README.md

 ### 4 Citing this work

-If you use the deepfold code or the server, please cite
+If you use the DeepFold code or server, please cite this work as follows:

 ```
 @article{10.1093/bioinformatics/btad712,